UKHomeOffice/coe-infrastructure/hosting/RIs.md

 ### Governance

-All portfolios are expected to secure the following aprovals
+All portfolios are expected to secure the following approvals

-- secure TDA and TSG approvals prior to build
+- TDA and TSG approvals before build
--
+-  Matt's RIs management monthly sign-off
+-  Digital assessment value for money test

 ---